maximejf42/davegrohl/README.md

 Finished in 31.330 seconds / 1,318 guesses...
 42 guesses per second.
 ```
 In this example, I purposely set my password to one I knew Dave would guess early.
-When using PBKDF2, OS X throttles the time it takes to hash a password.
+When using PBKDF2, macOS throttles the time it takes to hash a password.
 This is great for password security, but bad for brute force attacks.

 Out of the box, Dave will not check every possible password because it is insanely impractical.
 With no special arguments, Dave will check every password between 0 and 16 digits long using the default character set of 'aeorisn1tl2md0cp3hbuk45g9687yfwjvzxq'.
 With these settings on my 8-core Macbook Pro, it would take longer than the age of the universe to check every possibility.